NFDI4Earth System Architecture Documentation

 Interface(s) User interface

-Unit of adoption The LHB will be beneficial to, e.g.,:
+Unit of adoption The LHB is beneficial to, e.g.,:

 Researchers as a manual how to use NFDI4Earth and related external products and to learn what the scope of the NFDI4Earth and its services are.